Sleep hygiene in children and young people

-Good sleep hygiene begins in the day, with the consideration of your child’s food and drink intake.
-Caffeine is a stimulant that prevents sleep, and can cause your child to stay awake for longer and to settle to sleep less easily.
+Good sleep hygiene begins in the day, with consideration of your child’s food and drink intake.
+Caffeine is a stimulant that prevents sleep and can cause your child to stay awake for longer and find it more difficult to settle to sleep.
 Caffeine is present in drinks such as tea, coffee, cola, energy drinks and fizzy pop.
 If your child drinks these, try to limit their intake and avoid them altogether after lunchtime.

 Eating a large meal before bedtime can prevent sleep.
-Consider the best time to eat your dinner meal – if your child has an early bedtime, ensure that a large meal is not being eaten directly beforehand.
-On school nights, it might be preferable for your child to eat earlier but you can still all have family meals at weekends and during holiday periods.
-However, some foods can be helpful in helping your child settle to sleep – for example, a drink of warm milk.
+Consider the best time to eat your main evening meal; if your child has an early bedtime, ensure that a large meal is not being eaten directly beforehand.
+On school nights, it might be preferable for your child to eat earlier, saving family meals for weekends or holiday periods.
+Some foods can be helpful in promoting sleep – for example, a drink of warm milk.

 Children may have difficulty in falling asleep if they have been inactive throughout the day.
-Encouraging your child, where possible, to undertake sports and to play outside can help to burn off energy and enable your child to feel tired at the end of the day.
-Even if your child is not very ‘sporty’, just going for a walk in the fresh air can be helpful.
-However, exercise should be avoided directly before bedtime, as the heat created by the muscles by exercise can prevent your child falling asleep.
+Encouraging your child, where possible, to undertake sports and to play outside can help to burn off energy and promote tiredness at the end of the day.
+Even going for a walk in the fresh air can be helpful.
+However, avoid exercise too near to bedtime.

-Your child’s sleeping environment should be a place where they feel safe and secure, but should also be a place to sleep and not play.
-There are several ways in which the sleeping environment can be adjusted, but it will depend on the needs of your child (and any other children sharing the room).
+Your child’s sleeping environment should be a place where they feel safe and secure, but also be a place to sleep and not play.
+There are ways in which the sleeping environment can be adjusted, which will depend on the needs of your child (and other children sharing the room).

-For instance, some children may find the use of a nightlight can make them feel safe – others may sleep better in total darkness.
-Room temperature and noise level should be adjusted, where possible, to ensure your child is comfortable to fall asleep.
+For instance, some children may find a nightlight can make them feel safe, others may sleep better in total darkness.
+If possible, adjust room temperature and noise to levels at which your child feels comfortable to fall asleep.

-Your child’s bedroom should not contain things that distract them from sleeping – if you find that your child is being stimulated by toys, it may be best to remove these from the room before bedtime, or to keep toys in a different area of the house.
+Your child’s bedroom should not contain items that distract from sleeping.
+For example, would it be possible to remove toys from the bedroom before bedtime, or move toys to a different area of the house?

 Having a bedtime routine and a set bedtime can help your child to understand what to expect and how they should behave.
-A routine can start 30 minutes to two hours before bedtime, and can include activities to help wind down, such as a warm bath/shower or reading a story.
+A routine can begin 30 minutes to two hours before bedtime and can include activities to help wind down, such as a warm bath/shower or reading a story.

 Sticking to a set pattern each night will help your child to settle before bed and give them the time to calm down before sleeping.
 Going to the toilet as the last task before getting into bed can also help prevent your child from needing to get up in the night time.